Vediishh/VES-Canteen-Admin-Panel/README.md

-# Smart Canteen Admin Panel
+# VES Canteen Admin Panel

 ## Overview
 The **Smart Canteen Admin Panel** is a web-based application designed for canteen staff to manage daily menus, track orders, and monitor payments.
 This panel provides an intuitive dashboard to simplify canteen operations.